m00nl1ght-dev/PrepareLanding/README.md

 PrepareLanding
 ==============

-This is an unofficial 1.5 update of the Prepare Landing mod created by neitsa.
+This is an unofficial 1.5 and 1.6 update of the Prepare Landing mod created by neitsa.
 The dependency on HugsLib has also been removed.

 Documentation